This guide is based on UK law. It was last updated in September 2010.

 Service providers, whether involved in e-commerce or not, should provide the following minimum information, which must be easily, directly and permanently accessible:

-- If the business has a VAT number, it should be stated – even if the website is not being used for e-commerce transactions.
+• a VAT number, if a business has one should be stated – even if the website is not being used for e-commerce transactions; and

-- Prices on the website must be clear and unambiguous.
-Also, state whether prices are inclusive of tax and delivery costs.
+• prices on the website must be clear and unambiguous and, in particular, state whether prices are inclusive of tax and delivery costs.

 Text messaging